MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/iwidgetprovider_activate_332847513.md

 ### -param widgetContext

-A <xref:Microsoft.Windows.Widgets.Providers.WidgetContext> object that identifies the widget and provides context information.
+A <xref:Microsoft.Windows.Widgets.Providers.WidgetContext> object that identifies the widget that is being activated and provides context information.

 ## -remarks

 The <xref:Microsoft.Windows.Widgets.Providers.IWidgetProvider.Deactivate(System.String)> method is called to notify the widget provider that the widget host is no longer requesting content updates.
 These two methods define a window in which the widget host is most interested in showing the most up-to-date content.
 Widget providers can send updates to the widget at any time, such as in response to a push notification, but as with any background task, it's important to balance providing up-to-date content with resource concerns like battery life.

+Note that when a widget is first created, as indicated by a call to <xref:Microsoft.Windows.Widgets.Providers.IWidgetProvider.CreateWidget(Microsoft.Windows.Widgets.Providers.WidgetContext>, it is in the active state.

+Objects passed into this callback method are only guaranteed to be valid within the callback.
+You should not store references to these objects because their behavior outside of the context of the callback is undefined.

 ## -see-also